This is the multi-page printable view of this section. Click here to print.

 6. After entering the required information, click the Confirm button.

-7. When the pop-up window notifying addition opens, click the Confirm button.
+7. When the popup notifying an addition opens, click the Confirm button.

 To set up an API Gateway trigger, follow these steps.